Financial opportunities and risks

 Risks from pension obligations

-We predominantly finance company pension obligations externally through separate plan assets.
+Most employees are granted company pension benefits from either defined contribution or defined benefit plans.
+We predominantly ﬁnance company pension obligations externally through separate plan assets.
 This particularly includes BASF Pensionskasse VVaG and BASF Pensionstreuhand e.V. in Germany, in addition to the large pension plans of our Group companies in North America, the United Kingdom and Switzerland.
 To address the risk of underfunding due to market-related fluctuations in plan assets, we have investment strategies that align return and risk optimization to the structure of the pension obligations.
 Stress scenarios are also simulated regularly by means of portfolio analyses.
-Furthermore, new employees are almost always offered deﬁned contribution plans.
 An adjustment to the interest rates used in discounting pension obligations leads immediately to changes in equity.
+To limit the risks of changing financial market conditions as well as demographic developments, employees have been almost exclusively offered defined contribution plans for future years of service in recent years.